iamkahvi/gatsby-blog/content/highlights/The-Grapes-of-Wrath.md

 <hr>

-ain't, Pa.
-An' that's one more thing a woman knows.
 I noticed that.
-Man, he lives in jerks-baby born an' a man dies, an' that's a jerk-gets a farm an' loses his farm, an' that's a jerk.
+Man, he lives in jerks - baby born an' a man dies, an' that's a jerk - gets a farm an' loses his farm, an' that's a jerk.
 Woman, it's all one flow, like a stream, little eddies, little waterfalls, but the river, it goes right on.
 Woman looks at it like that.

 John Steinbeck, The Grapes of Wrath, pg.
 283, loc.
 10347-10349
 <hr>